 A few thoughts from Utah Health Policy Project

-Posted about 11 years ago by Wendy Rusin
+Posted over 11 years ago by Wendy Rusin

 We all entered the 2013 legislative session anticipating (and perhaps hoping for) a pragmatic focus on implementing key provisions of the Affordable Care Act (ACA).
 After all, open enrollment begins on October 1st, and the law takes full affect three months later.
 We also hoped for some clarity on Utah’s future exchange model.
 But as of press time, Utah is still awaiting a decision from the federal government on its proposed split exchange model in which the state runs small business exchange, and the feds run individual exchange.
 [Ed.
 Note: A decision is expected today or Friday—follow UHPP’s Facebook and Twitter pages for updates].
 Even if we still lack clarity, Utah did become more prepared.
 That’s because legislators focused on several serious bills that readied Utah for the health care law.